-I study the science of aches and pains — musculoskeletal health, which is often surprisingly weird and interesting — and translate it for patients and professionals, about 25,000 of you every day as of early 2014.
+I study the science of aches and pains — musculoskeletal health, which is often surprisingly weird and interesting — and translate it for patients and professionals, about 25,000 of you every day in 2014.
 I try to make it much friendlier than an institutional health care site, and yet more scholarly than most health blogs.
-I put emphasis on self-help for the patient, empowerment through education, but many professionals come here too — everyone appreciates clear, simple language about complex problems.
+I put emphasis on self-help for the patient, empowerment through education, but many professionals come here too — because everyone appreciates clear, simple language about complex problems.

-SaveYourself.ca is now far larger and more popular than I ever dreamed of when I started more than ten years ago: a huge wiki-like library of hundreds of evolving articles, several big tutorials (e-books) about specific chronic pain problems, like low back pain, muscle knots, or runner’s knee.
-I maintain a huge bibliography of scientific sources, for instance, but with hundreds of plain English summaries, and a lot of funny and odd items too.
+SaveYourself.ca is now far more popular than I ever dreamed of when I started more than ten years ago: a huge wiki-like library of hundreds of evolving articles, several big tutorials (e-books) about maddeningly stubborn pain problems, like low back pain, muscle pain or knee pain.
+I wrangle a giant database of pain science studies (with hundreds of plain English summaries), and I blog about a lot of funny and odd items as I go.

 The pain-relief and rehab tips page is one great place to start, and I have reading guides for patients and professionals, plus readers specifically interested in skepticism about pain treatment.
 A compilation of pain-busting tips is packed with links to other articles.
 Enjoy your reading!

 I am a science writer in Vancouver, Canada.
-Readers often mistake me for an “expert,” but I am just a writer, well-acquainted with the work of the real experts.
+Readers often mistake me for an “expert,” but no: I am just a writer, well-acquainted with the work of the real experts.
 I was also a Registered Massage Therapist for a decade; I had a successful practice in downtown Vancouver specializing in difficult chronic pain cases.
-I have been the assistant editor for Science-Based Medicine since 2009, I’m a member of the Society for Science-Based Medicine, and just about finished with a long-procrastinated Bachelor of Health Sciences degree.
+I have been the assistant editor for Science-Based Medicine since 2009, I’m a member of the Society for Science-Based Medicine, and just about done a (long-procrastinated) Bachelor of Health Sciences degree.
 I am middle-aged runner and ultimate player with lots of experience of athletic injury and chronic pain.
 Full bio.